joaodinizaraujo/joaodinizaraujo/README.md

 Hi!
 My name is João Victor Diniz.
-I'm 15 years old.
+I was born in 2008.
 <br>
 I study systems development at J&F Institute.
 I work at JBS as a back-end developer.
 <br>